MaterializeInc/materialize/README.md

 Materialize is the streaming data warehouse.

-Materialize lets you ask questions of your streaming data, and get the current answers in real time – offering the power and flexibility of a SQL data warehouse for the world of real-time data.
-Materialize is powered by [timely dataflow](https://github.com/TimelyDataflow/timely-dataflow).

-Materialize computes correct answers.
+Materialize lets you ask questions of your live data, which it answers and then maintains for you as your data continue to change.
+The moment you need a refreshed answer, you can get it in milliseconds.
+Materialize is designed to help you interactively explore your streaming data, perform data warehousing analytics against live relational data, or just increase the freshness *and* reduce the load of your dashboard and monitoring tasks.

+Materialize focuses on providing correct and consistent answers with minimal latency.
+It does not ask you to accept either approximate answers or eventual consistency.
+Whenever Materialize answers a query, that answer is the correct result on some specific (and recent) version of your data.
+Materialize does all of this by recasting your SQL92 queries as *dataflows*, which can react efficiently to changes in your data as they happen.
+Materialize is powered by [timely dataflow](https://github.com/TimelyDataflow/timely-dataflow), which connects the times at which your inputs change with the times of answers reported back to you.

 We support a large fraction of  PostgreSQL, and are actively working on supporting more builtin PostgreSQL functions.
 Please file an issue if there's something that you expected to work that didn't!

 ## Get data in